chriskonnertz/string-calc/README.md

 This library is in a very early state (pre-alpha) and does not work at the moment.

 TODO / Missing:
-* Multiple parameters for functions.
-This is very important but completely missing yet!
 * Deal with unary operators
 * Care for operator precedence (WIP)
 * Grammar checking